benscruton/educational_video_player/README.md

+# Learnwell

 Hello!
 I am Ben Scruton, and this is my showcase for the 10Fold "Educational Video Player."

-# Technology and Features
+## Technology and Features

-## Technology
+### Technology

-I wrote my front end using React; in addition, I wrote a back-end Express server to serve the production build of the react project and proxy API requests so as to avoid CORS issues.
+I wrote my front end using React; in addition, I wrote a back-end Express server that a) serves the production build of the react project, and b) sends API requests to the server and does a little bit of data processing, to avoid CORS issues and help keep things organized.

-The video player itself as well as most of the controls are powered by the NPM package `react-player`; the only exception is the full screen button, which uses the `screenfull` package.
+The video player itself as well as almost all of the controls are powered by the NPM package `react-player`; the only exception is the full screen button, which uses the `screenfull` package.

-I used the CSS library Bulma for most of the styling: I've found it to be an excellent choice for React projects, because it's built entirely in CSS without any JavaScript.
+I used the CSS library Bulma for most of the styling.
+Because it's built entirely in CSS without any JavaScript, I find it to be a good choice for JavaScript front end projects.
 In my experience, other style libraries that do use JavaScript (for example, Materialize) can sometimes lead to conflicts with the React code that cause unexpected behaviors.

-I also wrote one custom CSS module to style my video control component, as I wanted to have more precise control over where each control element ended up and what it looked like.
+I also wrote one custom CSS module to style my video control component, as I wanted to be able to adjust the layout and design of these controls a bit more precisely than the stock Bulma classes allow.

-A few other packages I used for solutions to more minor problems were:
+A few other packages that play smaller roles in the code are:

 - `dayjs` to format the timestamps on comments
 - `jstz` to determine the user's time zone, again for the comment timestamps
 - `axios` to streamline API calls, as I find the syntax a bit less verbose than the way JavaScript handles it natively

-## Features
+### Features

-### Navigation
+#### Navigation

 The site features a Bulma-styled navbar, featuring: